 Top Reasons to Move to Auckland, New Zealand

-A Great Work-Life Balance
+You'll Get a Great Work-Life Balance

 New Zealand is a country that believes in work-life balance, which has created such a laid-back environment.
 Auckland in particular is a very liveable city, especially considering how large it is.
 It’s also quite family-friendly.
 And with so many outdoor activities and things to do, it’s easy to get away from the city.
-Just a 30 minutes drive from the CBD (Central Business District) can transport you to a completely different scene!
-You’ll absolutely love the high quality of life Auckland can offer.

-Friendly Environment for LGBTQIA+
+It's a Friendly Environment for LGBTQIA+

 There are many good LGBTQIA+ communities in Auckland and the people are very welcoming, making it a safe and accepting environment.
 Same-sex marriage is legal, they have all the same rights as any other people!
 It is a very open-minded country towards LGBTQIA+.

-City and Nature Combined
+You'll Enjoy City & Nature Combined

 Auckland is the biggest city in New Zealand so you can easily find anything you’d want to do within the city.
 And when you’re a bit tired and stressed out from city life, you don’t need to drive much to escape from the hustle and bustle.
 There are many places in or near Auckland that offer serenity, and peace!

-Just the Right Temperature Throughout the Year
+It's Just the Right Temperature Throughout the Year

 It is the best place to live if you’re not a fan of extreme weather and temperatures but still want the balance of four seasons.
-Unlike the rest of New Zealand where there is a best time to visit with the extreme temperatures, Auckland enjoys a semitropical climate.
-Summer is just warm enough for you to enjoy the beach and get tanned.
-Whereas winter is cold but not too cold which will put you off from going out or doing anything outdoors.
+Unlike the rest of New Zealand where there is a best time to visit due to extreme temperatures, Auckland enjoys a semitropical climate.

-Variety in Accommodation
+There's a Variety in Accommodation

-Undoubtedly the rent, and house prices have gone up insanely throughout the years in Auckland.
+Undoubtedly the rent and house prices have gone up insanely throughout the years in Auckland, just like in most major cities around the world.
 However, there are many options ranging from apartments, flats, tiny homes, houses, or farmhouses for you to choose from.
-So, you’re very likely to find something to your liking without much issue or breaking the bank.

 Visa to New Zealand